 This isn't to say that Marcus Nispel's film is good.
 You have characters popping in and out with nary a rhyme or reason.
 Take the character of the thief Ela-Sham.
 Conan frees him from a prison with no interest in him as a person, but when Conan leaves him, Ela-Sham shouts out to him something about if he should need him to find him in his city.
 Foreshadowing, anyone?

 Same goes for Artus, who is suppose to be Conan's loyal side-man (I can't quite call him a sidekick).
 For long stretches of Conan the Barbarian he disappears from the screen, only to appear whenever Conan needs him.
 It's far too convenient to have these characters serve no other purpose than to give aid to our hero, thus having no real reason to exist in and of themselves.

-I digress to say that Conan the Barbarian appears to be the same story as the 2010 Clash of the Titans or Immortals.
-While Conan was released before Immortals, I saw it after I saw Immortals, so while watching Conan I kept thinking the similarities between the two (right down to the beautiful virgin with awesome mystical powers and the muscular hero making love) were too strong for me to think it an original or clever take on Howard's work.
+Clash of the Titans or Immortals.
+While Conan was released before Immortals, I saw it after I saw Immortals, so while watching Conan I kept thinking the similarities between the two, right down to the beautiful virgin with awesome mystical powers and the muscular hero making love, were too strong for me to think it an original or clever take on Howard's work.